fourieraudio/docs/manual/transform.engine/reducing-temperature.md

 # Reducing Temperature

-The Audio Renderer reports the temperature of the hottest CPU core rather than an average across all cores, providing the most accurate indication of the thermal conditions affecting real-time audio performance.
+The Audio Renderer reports the temperature of the hottest CPU core rather than an average across all cores, providing the most accurate indication of the thermal conditions affecting system performance.
 If this is still higher than expected, there are a few things you can try.

 ## Check Rack Ventilation